Cysharp/GrpcWebSocketBridge/README.md

 **NOTE:** If you want to build your application for WebGL, you need to install custom versions of Grpc.Net.Client and Grpc.Net.Common by Cysharp.
 Those assemblies are available from GitHub Release page.

+GrpcWebSocketBridge for Unity also requires [UniTask](https://github.com/Cysharp/UniTask), so the package needs to be installed.
+See [package installation instructions.](https://github.com/Cysharp/UniTask#upm-package)

 #### Use GrpcWebSocketBridge handler with GrpcChannel
 Change the code for gRPC channel creation from C-core gRPC to code for using grpc-dotnet and WebSockets.